 Knicks vs. Cavaliers Injury Report Today - April 23

-As they prepare for Game 4 of the first round of the NBA playoffs against the Cleveland Cavaliers (51-31), the New York Knicks (47-35) are keeping their eye on three players on the injury report.
-The game starts at 1:00 PM ET on Sunday, April 23 at Madison Square Garden.
+Heading into Game 4 of the opening round of the NBA playoffs against the Cleveland Cavaliers (51-31), the New York Knicks (47-35) will be monitoring three players on the injury report.
+The game tips at 1:00 PM ET on Sunday, April 23 at Madison Square Garden.

 Watch Knicks vs. Cavaliers with Fubo!

-The Knicks will seek another victory over the Cavaliers after a 99-79 win in their matchup on Friday.
-Jalen Brunson led the way with a team-leading 21 points in the victory for the Knicks, while Donovan Mitchell put up 22 points in the loss for the Cavaliers.
+These squads match up for the second straight game after the Knicks defeated the Cavaliers 99-79 on Friday.
+Jalen Brunson led the Knicks to the victory with a team-high 21 points.
+Donovan Mitchell scored 22 points in the Cavaliers' loss.

 New York Knicks Injury Report Today